Saraswati Devi (music director)

 Saraswati Devi, born Khorshed Minocher-Homji (1912 - 9 August 1980), was an Indian director of music and score composer who worked in Hindi cinema in the 1930s and 1940s.
 She is most noted for her score, Mein Ban ki Chiriyra Banke Bun Bun Bolun Re in Bombay Talkies's Achut Kanya (1936).
-She along with Nargis' mother & Sanjay Dutt's grandmother Jaddanbai and Bibbo are considered to be one of the first female music composers in Indian cinema.
+She along with Nargis' mother and Sanjay Dutt's grandmother Jaddanbai and Bibbo are considered to be one of the first female music composers in Indian cinema.

 Early life and education

 Born in a Parsi family, she had a love for music.
 Realising this her father made her study Hindustani classical music under Vishnu Narayan Bhatkhande who was specialised in Dhrupad and Dhamar style of singing.
 Later she joined Marris College (later Bhatkhande Music Institute) at Lucknow and studied music.